-Your giving is an act of worship and makes possible the ministry of changing lives, transforming communities and renewing the church.
+Your giving is an act of worship and makes possible the ministry of following Christ a bit better today than yesterday, both in our community and the world.
 Through our online giving, we give you the ability to make one time gifts or adjust your regular weekly, monthly or other recurring gifts.

 You may use your checking account, savings account, or credit or debit.

 You can now make a contribution to Euless First UMC with a quick text message!
 Simply send a text to 817-813-8687 with the amount you would like to contribute.
 Make sure to include the dollar sign before the amount.
 Example: $25.
 Within a few minutes, you’ll be sent a text with a link to register.
 Click on the link and enter you cardholder name and credit or debit card information.
 Once your registration is complete, you will receive a text verification and a receipt via email.
 For future giving, simply send a text with the amount you wish to give, and it will process automatically!

 To give by mail send gifts to the church office at: 106 N. Main, Euless, TX 76040

 Stewardship isn’t just about finances, and we don’t believe we can separate these 5 areas from each other and maintain integrity as followers of Jesus.
 They work together.
 As they mingle in our lives, they form a glorious pattern of growth in Christlikeness.
 They become, in effect, the ‘stew” of our lives as disciples!

 As we follow Jesus, our prayer, our presence, our gifts, our service, and our witness work together to give God glory and honor!
 As we grow closer to God, our hearts grow towards the world around us, and toward fellow Christians.
 As we practice stewardship in the area of prayers, presence, gifts, service, and witness, we find ourselves more able to obey Jesus’ new commandment: